godotengine/godot-docs/getting_started/step_by_step/scripting_first_script.rst

     private int _speed = 400;
     private float _angularSpeed = Mathf.Pi;

-Member variables sit near the top of the script, after any "extends" lines, but before functions.
+Properties sit near the top of the script, after any "extends" lines, but before functions.
 Every node instance with this script attached to it will have its own copy of the ``speed`` and ``angular_speed`` properties.